Black Cultural Archive and Museum

 Displays include 'Sun a-shine, Rain a-fall', about the migration of peoples from the Caribbean to London in the 1950s and 1960s to work for London Transport.
 Further exhibitons explore: 'The History of the Black Presence in London', 'The Life of Mary Seacole' (a nurse in the Crimean War), and the 'Myth of the Mother'.

-Location map of Black Cultural Archive and Museum
+LondonTown.com - Black Cultural Archive and Museum Location Map

 Alternative Museums nearest Black Cultural Archive and Museum